-Hundreds of Food and Drug Administration inspectors are furloughed which means food inspections have been greatly reduced.
+Hundreds of Food and Drug Administration inspectors are furloughed which means food inspections have been greatly reduced and food safety may be at risk.
 The FDA oversees 80% of the food supply but has suspended all routine inspections of domestic food processing facilities.

 FDA Commissioner Scott Gottlieb is working on a plan to bring inspectors back as early as next week to inspect high-risk facilities.
 These facilities handle sensitive items such as seafood, soft cheese, vegetables, or have a history of problems.
 “We’re doing what we can to mitigate any risk to consumers through the shutdown,” he said.